sbazaz/uldaq/README.md

   $ sudo make install
 ```

-- The C examples are located in the examples folder and ready to run
+4. Run the C examples, which are located in the examples folder

 ```
   $ cd examples